wp-plugins/vicomi-comment-system/readme.txt

 You will get an email with all the information.

+= How long till I see the recommendation widget working? =

+The recommendation box has 4 comments to recommend.
+You need at least 4 comments inside your website till you see all of the 4 comments-recommendation.
+The more you have the better the recommendation algorithm workd

 == Screenshots ==

 1. This screen shot shows Vicomi comment system and recommendation system.